37 at-home date night in ideas for married couples (non-TV activities). Find romantic date ideas for married couples.

 Date Night Plan #6: Backyard Picnic

-Sometimes just changing things up with new scenery to look at makes it feel special.
+Sometimes just changing things up with new scenery to look at makes it feel special and a little extra fun.
 So choose your meal for the night, but instead of eating at the dining room table or in front of the tube, dedicate an area out back where the two of you can eat.

 Use a blanket, a picnic table, or really whatever you’ve got.
 You could even wait until the stars come out (especially helpful if your little ones don’t go to sleep until it’s dark).
 We find that just going outside on our back patio after putting our baby down gives us enough separation from him to feel like we’re alone.